Semigroups of isometries of the hyperbolic plane: Two-generator semigroups

 Recall that $\text{ord}(f)$ denotes the order of an elliptic M\"obius transformation of finite order.

 \begin{theorem} Suppose that $f$ and $g$ are M\"obius transformations, neither the identity map, and $f$ is elliptic of finite order.
 Let $G$ be the group generated as a group by $f$ and $g$.
-Then $\langle f,g\rangle$ is semidiscrete if and only if exactly one of the following holds: \begin{enumerate}[label=\emph{(\roman*)},leftmargin=20pt,topsep=0pt,itemsep=0pt] \item $g$ is elliptic of finite order, and $G$ is discrete; \item $g$ is not elliptic and $f^ng$ has finite order for some positive integer $n$, and $G$ is discrete; or \item $g$ is not elliptic and $f^ng$ is not elliptic for $n=1,\dots,\textnormal{ord}(f)-1$. \end{enumerate} In cases \ref{ela} and \ref{elb} we have $\langle f,g\rangle = G$, and in case \ref{elc} $\langle f,g\rangle$ has nonempty group part and nonempty inverse-free part, and it is contained in a discrete group.
-Furthermore, every semidiscrete semigroup generated by two nonidentity transformations that has nonempty group part and nonempty inverse-free part is of type \ref{elc}. \end{theorem} \begin{proof} Suppose first that $g$ is elliptic of finite order.
-Then $\langle f,g\rangle$ is equal to $G$, so $\langle f,g\rangle$ is semidiscrete if and only if $G$ is discrete.
-The theorem also holds when $g$ is an elliptic of infinite order, trivially.
+Then $\langle f,g\rangle$ is semidiscrete if and only if exactly one of the following holds: \begin{enumerate} \item $g$ is elliptic of finite order, and $G$ is discrete \item $g$ is not elliptic and $f^ng$ has finite order for some positive integer $n$, and $G$ is discrete, or \item $g$ is not elliptic and $f^ng$ is not elliptic for $n=1,\dots,\textnormal{ord}(f)-1$. \end{enumerate} In cases \ref{ela} and \ref{elb} we have $\langle f,g\rangle = G$, and in case \ref{elc} $\langle f,g\rangle$ has nonempty group part and nonempty inverse-free part, and it is contained in a discrete group.
+Furthermore, every semidiscrete semigroup generated by two nonidentity maps that has nonempty group part and nonempty inverse-free part is of type \ref{elc}. \end{theorem}